chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 When people worry about productivity, they come up with metrics like velocity, hours worked, tickets closed, and many more.
 These are called [vanity metrics](https://amplitude.com/north-star#not-a-vanity-metric) because they have no impact on the success of the company, you may think they have, but I can assure you, that if you have a very productive, 12-hour/day, perfectly time-tracked team, working on the wrong things and with managers breathing down their necks, you'll go bankrupt.

 I'm not saying this because I read it somewhere (you can find those stories if you want), I've observed this multiple times.
-I've seen people being rewarded for creating something no one found useless and wasn't helping closing deals, but their velocity was amazing and they worked on-site.
+I've seen people being rewarded for creating something no one found useful and wasn't helping to close deals, but their velocity was amazing and they worked on-site.
 I've seen people optimising the metrics for their own team (deals closed, revenue numbers), leaving the rest of the company to pick up the pieces, scrambling to deliver the impossible, and eventually churning, which didn't help the company.

 Long-story short, remote employees value flexible schedules, they also reciprocate trust and are more productive than when working on-site (that may be due to lost time commuting, or poor company principles built over time in the absence of a catalyst for reviewing those principles).

-When you properly implement a framework like the North Star, OKRs, or both.
-When you know what people should be working on, when you allow focus to happen, enable cross-functional collaboration, and focus on the outputs of your team and measure how they're pushing you forward, you stop worrying about people's schedules or if you can trust them or not.
+When you properly implement a framework like the North Star, OKRs, or both, when you know what people should be working on, when you allow focus to happen, enable cross-functional collaboration, and focus on the outputs of your team and measure how they're pushing you forward, you stop worrying about people's schedules or if you can trust them or not.
 The proof is in the pudding.

 **This is a big ask for a company** though and I understand and sympathise with that.
 Start by reading up on customer-centricity, look at the [North Star Playbook](https://amplitude.com/north-star), [Lean UX](https://duckduckgo.com/?q=lean+ux+book), [Accelerate](https://duckduckgo.com/?q=accelerate+book), [Sense & Respond](https://duckduckgo.com/?q=Sense+%26+Respond).
 It does not matter if you're B2B, B2B2C, B2C, sustained and increased revenue always comes from providing value to the end-user.
 The sales process may change, sure, but your direct customer doesn't generate money out of thin air.